Arriflex 765: History

 The camera was conceptualized by Otto Blaschek, who had already engineered the Arriflex 35BL and the 35 III, for which he won the "Scientific and Engineering Award" of the Academy of Motion Pictures.
 The development of this camera started in 1983.
-The goal was to design a 65mm movie camera, which was quiet enough to fit sync sound productions and had a similar ergonomy to 35mm cameras, to answer the growing demand for 65mm cameras.
-Other 65mm cameras had noise production of up to 50dBA, which made sound recording impossible.
+The goal was to design a 65 mm movie camera, which was quiet enough to fit sync sound productions and had a similar ergonomy to 35 mm cameras, to answer the growing demand for 65 mm cameras.
+Other 65 mm cameras had noise production of up to 50 dBA, which made sound recording impossible.

 The final Arri 765 uses four crystal sync motors, two in the body and two in the magazine, due to the wider and thus heavier film stock.
-This way it achieves less than 25 dBA at 24fps.
+This way it achieves less than 25 dBA at 24 fps.

 The Arri 765 was used for special effects shots on Alien 3 and certain scenes of Far and Away (both 1992).
 Films shot on the Arri 765 include Shutter Island (2010), Gravity (2013) and The Hateful Eight (2015).

 Technical data

-The Arri 765 is a 65 mm camera with a 5-perforation pull down mechanism.
+The Arri 765 is a 65 mm camera with a 5-perforation pull-down mechanism.
 The mirror reflex shutter is manually adjustable between 180° and 15° and has a diameter of 200 mm.
 The camera can record between 2 and 100 fps, the motors can run both in forward and reverse mode.
-Its power is 24V, and multiple accessories can be powered through the camera, like Arriglow and Video Assist.
+Its power is 24 V, and multiple accessories can be powered through the camera, like Arriglow and Video Assist.
 The camera takes both 500 ft and 1000 ft magazines.
 Due to its compact build, it is adaptable to most 35 mm filmmaking workflows.

 The camera with a loaded 500 ft magazine weighs 70 lbs (32 kg).